 Immediate care: The Rush Stroke Program treats TIAs as medical emergencies.
 Patients with suspected TIAs are admitted to the stroke neurology team for a full stroke examination and initiation of treatment.
-The evaluation can typically be completed within 24 to 48 hours in the hospital.
+The evaluation can typically be completed within 24 hours in the hospital.

 Reduce risk for future stroke : Because people who have had a TIA are at a greater risk for a future stroke, clinicians at Rush work with patients to reduce their risk factors in a variety of ways:

 - Modify lifestyle behavior: Stroke doctors at Rush help patients control conditions that make a full-blown stroke more likely to occur, such as those noted above.

 - Prevent clots: Stroke doctors help patients find the right medications to help prevent clots.

 - Explore surgical options: To improve blood supply to the brain, some patients may need to also have surgery to remove plaque that is causing arteries in the neck to narrow.